-Amarillo Assault Attorney
+Amarillo Assault Defense Lawyer

-Texas Assault Charges Defense
+Texas Assault Laws

 In Texas, assault is a serious offense, with a guilty verdict resulting in jail time and/or fines.
 If you were accused of committing assault, hiring an experienced lawyer is crucial to challenge the allegations made against you.
 In these types of cases, the state must prove beyond a reasonable doubt that you acted knowingly, intentionally, or recklessly and engaged in conduct that harmed or put another person at risk of being harmed.
 With an aggressive advocate on your side, you level the playing field and increase the chances of obtaining a favorable outcome in your case.

 At Quackenbush Law Firm, I have over 30 years of legal experience and has defended numerous individuals accused of committing criminal offenses.
 I understand the seriousness of assault charges and the life-altering consequences of a conviction.
 That is why, when you hire me, I will attend to every detail of your case to build a solid defense strategy on your behalf.
 With my extensive understanding of the law and my sharp legal skills, I know what it takes to obtain charge reductions, case dismissals, and not guilty verdicts.
 I have achieved just results for past clients, and I will work toward doing the same for you.

 For a free consultation with a seasoned lawyer in Amarillo, call me at (806) 424-4108.